Azure/c-pal/linux/devdoc/async_socket_linux_requirements.md

 `async_socket_linux` shall not create any threads, but use the completion port linux object for its threading.
 The API shall be thread-safe with the exception of `async_socket_destroy` which should be only called from one thread.

+## Custom Transport

+The `async_socket` may be created with a custom transport handler for send and receive functions.

+This requires callbacks of type `ON_ASYNC_SOCKET_SEND` and `ON_ASYNC_SOCKET_RECV`.

+`ON_ASYNC_SOCKET_SEND` must behave like the `send` function from the libc socket API.
+It must return the number of bytes sent or `-1` to indicate an error.
+In case of an error, it must set `errno` with the error code.

+`ON_ASYNC_SOCKET_RECV` must behave like the `recv` function from the libc socket API.
+It must return the number of bytes received or `-1` to indicate an error.
+In case of an error, it must set `errno` with the error code.

 ## Exposed API

 `async_socket_linux` implements the `async_socket` API: